gokdenizinan/crime-rate-prediction/README.md

 All from **U.S. Census – American Community Survey (ACS, 5‑year)** at **place** level (city/town).
 I’ll download CSVs and use the **Census API** with these tables:

-Links below are one example from a city in United States, because I'll be manipulating for each state therefore it would be inconvenient to list over 20 states' api below.

 1. **Poverty rate (%)** — [https://api.census.gov/data/2023/acs/acs5/subject?get=NAME,S1701_C03_001E&for=place:*&in=state:06](https://api.census.gov/data/2023/acs/acs5/subject?get=NAME,S1701_C03_001E&for=place:*&in=state:06)
 2. **Unemployment rate (%)** — [https://api.census.gov/data/2023/acs/acs5/subject?get=NAME,S2301_C04_001E&for=place:*&in=state:06](https://api.census.gov/data/2023/acs/acs5/subject?get=NAME,S2301_C04_001E&for=place:*&in=state:06)